Choosing a Laptop for Work from home

-Most provably you will not need discrete card.
-Recent integrated video card are more and more performant and in some cases are more performant from some low level discrete cards.
+Most probably you will not need discrete card.
+Recent integrated video card are more and more powerful and in some cases are faster than some low level discrete cards.

-For a remote worker communication is important to have good HD camera (720p+) good and comfortable headset or hands free device and most importantly stable and performant internet connection.
-Wired connection is preferred since it has better stability/performance/security and WiFi frequencies are more and more crowded especially in dense environments.
+For a remote worker communication is important to have good HD camera (720p+) good and comfortable headset or hands free device and most importantly stable and fast internet connection.
+Wired connection is preferred since it has better stability/performance/security and Wi-Fi frequencies are more and more crowded especially in dense environments.

-Second note here will be for failover internet connection.
+Second note here will be for redundant internet connection.
 You should have an option to communicate in event of internet cut or power failure.
-A cellular phone could provide that failover and possibility to communicate.
+A cellular phone could provide that redundancy and possibility to communicate.

-Al your devices need power to function so a UPS will be desired.
+All your devices need electrical power to function and a UPS will be able to keep them running.
 Yes your laptop can function on battery, but this is usually not true for your router/modem.
-UPS will also help with flattening any power surges and in case of extended power failure will leave you adequate time to power off your devices and avoid data loss.
+An UPS will also help with flattening any power surges and in case of extended power failure will leave you adequate time to power off your devices and avoid data loss.

 14″ FHD display is good to have.
 Bigger display sizes put additional space, but also make the laptop bulkier.
 And lack of size could be easily compensated with secondary monitor.
 You actually could replace secondary monitor with your TV set as most new ones have HDMI input.